Aircraft & Jump Pilot Information

 Can I apply via a paper based application and written exam?

-Please be aware that as a paper based process, it may take more time to be able to process and issue you with your Jump Pilot Authorisation.
+Please be aware that as a paper based process, it may take more time to process and issue you with your Jump Pilot Authorisation.

 How long is the Authorisation Valid for?